 8. Diving Flinders Reef is a better choice than the Great Barrier Reef

-At least from an economical and environmental point of view.
+At least from an economic and environmental point of view.

 Where is Flinders Reef?

 Flinders Reef is an offshore dive site in Moreton Bay, at the northern tip of Moreton Island.
 It is less than 70km away from the heart of Brisbane City, as the crow flies.
 Boats going to Flinders Reef leave from Brisbane, Mooloolaba or Minjerribah (Stradbroke Island).